amrutprabhu/amrutprabhu.github.io/data/blog/2022/spring-boot-websockets-stomp-notifications.md

 Here we have two clients connected and both clients receive the notification instantly.

-Now, here we are just displaying what we receive from the WebSocket, But you can customize this as a notification popup or as a notification tag using CSS and Javascript.
+Now, here we are just displaying what we receive from the WebSocket, but you can customize this as a notification popup or as a notification tag using CSS and Javascript.

-Now, this was how we can send notifications to all the users.
+This was how we can send notifications to all the users.
 What about sending notifications to a specific user?

 Let’s look at that.

 ## Sending Push Notifications to Specific Users

-To receive a notification that is specific to a user, the user needs to be logged in and provide a valid session that identifies the user.
+To send notifications to a specific user, we would need the user id of the recipient.
+This means the recipient user needs to be logged in and provide a valid session that identifies the user against its user id.

 For this, we will integrate Spring Security.
 So let's add the following dependency.